rajsha10/duckshipping/README.md

 ## Getting Started

-1. **Visit DuckShips.com:** Access the DuckShips platform through our website.
-2. **Create an Account:** Sign up and verify your account.
+1. Visit Duck Ships and connect to your wallet through Metamask easily in one click..
-3. **Start Shipping:** Use the platform to start, track, and complete your shipments.
+2. **Start Shipping:** Use the platform to start, track, and complete your shipments.

 ## Installation